BlueGranite/TrainR/Labs/R-Server-Lab.md

 rxSummary( ~ tip_percent, nyc_xdf)
 ```

-In the last part `rxDataStep` was introduced to perform a simple one-liner transformation.
+In the last part `rxDataStep` was introduced to perform a simple one-line transformation.
 We now use `rxDataStep` again to perform some other, more complicated transformations.
-We can sometimes perform these more complex transformations as longer one-liners using the `transforms` argument, following the above example.
+We can sometimes perform these more complex transformations as longer ones using the `transforms` argument, following the above example.
 But a cleaner way to do it is to create a function that contains the logic of our transformations and pass it to the `transformFunc` argument.
 This function takes the data as input and usually returns the same data as output with one or more columns added or modified.
 More specifically, the input to the transformation function is a `list` whose elements are the columns.
 Otherwise, it is just like any R function.
 Using the `transformFunc` argument allows us to focus on writing a transformation function and quickly testing them on the sample `data.frame` before we run them on the whole data.

 For the NYC Taxi data, we are interested in comparing trips based on day of week and the time of day.
 Those two columns do not exist yet, but we can extract them from pickup datetime and dropoff datetime.
 To extact the above features, we use the `lubridate` package, which has useful functions for dealing with date and time columns.
 To perform these transformations, we use a transformation function called `f_datetime_transformations`.